Civil Rights & Constitutional Law

 And that should disturb us all greatly.

-Ms. Arrant, Ms. Cruz, Ms. Daitsman, Mr. Diaz, Ms. Donelson, Ms. Hamilton, Ms. Inguanta, Mr. Knox, Ms. Leroy, Ms. Pichardo, Mr. Schiller-Laden, Mr. Scogin, Mr. Newburger, Mr. Fridley, and Mr. Johnson were represented by Subodh Chandra, Ashlie Case Sletvold, and Brian Bardwell.
+Ms. Arrant, Ms. Cruz, Ms. Daitsman, Mr. Diaz, Ms. Donelson, Ms. Hamilton, Ms. Inguanta, Mr. Knox, Ms. Leroy, Ms. Pichardo, Mr. Schiller-Laden, Mr. Scogin, Mr. Newburger, Mr. Fridley, and Mr. Johnson were represented by Subodh Chandra and Brian Bardwell.